cloudlinux/cloudlinux-doc-test/docs/single/manager/README.md

 #### How to enable/disable the end-user X-Ray plugin

-You can hide or show the end-user X-Ray plugin icon by ticking or unticking the proper checkbox in the LVE Manager.
+You can hide or show the end-user X-Ray plugin icon by ticking or unticking the proper checkbox in the CloudLinux Manager.

-Go to _LVE Manager → Options Tab → User interface settings_.
+Go to _CloudLinux Manager → Options Tab → User interface settings_.

 ![](/images/HideXRayAppCheckbox.png)